Deep-Symmetry/bytefield-svg/README.md

 is present in the project).

-[David Jencks](https://gitlab.com/djencks) has been helping build a framework that will run this as an Antora extension.
-Until the appropriate version of Antora is released, it needs to run on unreleased branches, but that is already working very well.
+[David Jencks](https://gitlab.com/djencks) has been helping build a framework that will run this as an Asciidoctor extension hosted by an Antora plugin.
+Until plugin support has been merged into Antora and released, it needs to run on unreleased branches, but that is already working very well.
 The [new version of the dysentery DJ Link Packet Analysis](https://djl-analysis.deepsymmetry.org) is being built using this approach.